 i.
 What is the probability that if he arrives at the Peel Metro platform at 1.40 pm, he will be on the Vendome platform by 1.57 at the latest?
-State any assumptions made.23 ii.
-What if the trip involved 3 Lines, involving 9 stops?
+State any assumptions made.

 Hint: Last year, students spent many pages deriving the answer by integral calculus, only to arrive at a fraction involving two integers.
 So, this year, you might want to sketch the diagram and calculate the probability geometrically, using only the formulae for the areas of rectangles and triangles!
 (If that fails, obtain an estimate by simulation!)